-GEMS Wellington Academy, Al Khail
+Background – GEMS Wellington Academy Al Khail

-However, the real story of any school is found on what happens on the inside – and the school takes no prisoners in (proudly) adorning the walls with examples of children’s work and creativity.
-Colour abounds.
-This partly offsets the inevitably roomy feel of a new school with phased grade openings – but also gives a sense that this is a school less about buildings than the children, which is as it should be.
-It also softens the edges of the inevitably somewhat sterile feel of a new school, something not helped by the endless empty sand dunes and Al Quoz industrial zones on its borders are soon forgotten when you enter a school that brims with life and a clear passion amongst its children for learning.
+However, the real story of any school is to be found in what happens on the inside – and the school takes no prisoners in (proudly) adorning the walls with examples of children’s work and creativity.
+Colour, the celebration of child achievement, and school pride, abounds.
+GEMS Wellington Academy Al Khail is a school less about buildings than the children, which is as it should be.
+The seemingly endless empty sand dunes and Al Quoz industrial zones on its borders are soon forgotten when you enter a school that brims with life and a clear passion amongst its children for learning.
 This is a very happy school.

 Stand-out architectural features include a fabulous light filled entrance lobby, palm filled courtyards and a building design focused on reducing the solar gain of the midday sun to ensure the buildings remain comfortably temperate throughout.

 Other facilities include a broad spectrum of science and technology labs; multi-purpose hall and theatre; recording studio and video suites; a plethora of indoor and outdoor covered and/or shaded play areas; specialist rooms for music, art, Special Educational Needs [SEN] and inclusion rooms; medical centre; languages and design centres; dedicated FS free-flow areas; Primary, Senior and Post-16 libraries; phased study zones; Post-16 Lounge; and an Achievement Center.